 Distinguishing organizational structures on the basis of differences in monitoring rather than information flows, Baron and Besanko (1992) and Melumad et al. (1995) identify necessary conditions under which the vertical hierarchy achieves the same outcome as the horizontal hierarchy.
 They demonstrate that if top management can monitor transactions between the subunits, then the optimal outcome is independent of the organizational structure.
 Melumad et al. (1997) show that, when contracts are complex, delegating a contracting authority to an agent brings the organization more flexibility.
-Severinov (2008) shows that the optimal structure of operation depends on the firm's production technology.
+Laffont and Martimort (1998) show that contractual delegation enables organizations under limited communication to mitigate collusion among the agents.
+Similarly, Jansen et al. (2008) study vertical separation versus vertical integration under collusion.